List of British divisions in World War II: Armoured

-The early organisation of the armoured divisions included two armoured brigades (with six armoured regiments) and one support group of two infantry battalions, combat engineers and artillery.
+The early organisation of the armoured divisions included two armoured brigades (with a total of six armoured regiments) and one support group of two infantry battalions, combat engineers and artillery.
 The intent of the division was to exploit gaps in the opposing frontline created by the infantry divisions.
 The armoured divisions were considered 'tank-heavy', due to the lack of infantry support to guard the tanks.
 It took repeated setbacks during the Western Desert campaign before a major reorganisation took place.
 By 1942, the division had evolved to be based around one armoured brigade containing three armoured regiments and one motorised infantry battalion, the support group was replaced by a three-battalion infantry brigade, and additional support weapons were allocated as divisional assets.
 However, doctrine still dictated for the artillery, infantry, and tanks to fight separate battles.
 The artillery would engage opposing anti-tank guns; the infantry would secure captured ground or provide flank protection in confined terrain; and the tanks would move ahead to destroy enemy tanks and disrupt the opposing lines of communication.
 The division, rather than exploiting gaps, would find itself increasingly being used a battering ram to break through the enemy frontline.
 The armoured divisions diverged in how they were organised between those that were deployed to Northwest Europe in June 1944, and those operating in Italy.
 In Italy, the division's reconnaissance regiments were equipped with armoured cars, whereas the reconnaissance regiments of those assigned to fight in Northwest Europe were primarily equipped with Cromwell tanks.
 In Italy, starting in June 1944, the infantry component was increased with a second infantry brigade that was either integrated or attached on an as needed basis.
 The divisions assigned to Northwest Europe did not have this increased infantry, and it took further setbacks before military planners decided that the tanks and infantry needed to work more closely together.
 Starting in July 1944, an armoured regiment (including the reconnaissance regiment) was paired with one of the division's infantry battalions (three from the infantry brigade, and one motorised infantry battalion assigned to the armoured brigade) to implement this change, although on paper they maintained the existing separate brigade structure.